 *The full recipe is in the recipe card below!

 **Before you start baking, measure and prepare your ingredients so the baking process will go smoothly and easily.
-I highly recommend using a food scale to weight your ingredients.
+I highly recommend using a food scale to weigh your ingredients.

 All-purpose flour: Regular all-purpose flour forms the base of these Hamantaschen cookies.
 Be sure to measure your flour carefully for the best texture.